AtropineTears/num-primes/README.md

 use num_primes::{Generator,Verification};

 fn main(){
-  let x = Generator::new_uint(1024);
+  // Generates Composite Number of 1024 bits let x = Generator::new_composite(1024);

-  // Check whether the unsigned integer is a composite or not which can still be prime let is_composite: bool = Verification::is_composite(&x);
+  // Check if the number is a Composite Number let is_composite: bool = Verification::is_composite(&x);

+  // Asserts that 'is_composite' is true
+  assert_eq!(is_composite, true);
 }
 ```